AdamSanyo88/adamonfire/services.md

 <div class="section">
     <div class="row">
           <div class="col s12">
-<p>Would you like to have your FIRE journey started or you need some guidance in your path?
-Check out my services below:</p>
+<p>Would you like to have your FIRE journey started or you need some guidance on your path?
+Check out my coaching services below:</p>

 <br/>
 <!-- Service Tiers Table -->